VerlonRoelMBINGUI/Kernel_Methods_for_ML_Challenge_2023/README.md

 In this project, we propose many kernels methods from scratch for DNA Sequence classification.
 Team name: Bourbaki's KM_Team

-This project was done in collaboration with Dieu-Donne FANGNON The https://www.kaggle.com/competitions/kernel-methods-ammi-2023  brings you to the hackathon website
+This project was done in collaboration with [Dieu-Donne Fangnon]([https://pages.github.com/](https://github.com/dfangnon)) The  [link]( https://www.kaggle.com/competitions/kernel-methods-ammi-2023)  brings you to the hackathon website

 The goal of the data challenge is to learn how to implement machine learning algorithms, gain understanding about them and adapt them to structural data.
 For this reason, we have chosen a sequence classification task: predicting whether a DNA sequence region is binding site to a specific transcription factor.